ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 Yes.
 You can create a file share from a snapshot in the console, from the CLI, with the API, or Terraform.
 The new share is created in the same location as the snapshot.
 For more information, see [Restoring data from a file share snapshot](/docs/vpc?topic=vpc-fs-snapshots-restore).

 Snapshots inherit their storage_generation property from the parent file share.
 When you take a snapshot of a zonal file share, you can use that snapshot to create other zonal file shares.
-[Beta]{: tag-cyan} If you take a snapshot of a regional file share, you can use that snapshot to create other regional file shares.
+If you take a snapshot of a regional file share, you can use that snapshot to create other regional file shares.
 You cannot switch to another profile when you create a file share from a snapshot.

 ### Can I restrict access to my file share to a specific virtual server instance?
 {: faq}